deep-evo4cast/deep-evo4cast/README.md

-# viral-infection
+# Deep Evolutionary Forecasting

-This assumes you have installed PyRosetta (release r425).
+This README documents the creation of potential variants, using files in the xtal_pompd_inputs folder.
+Other README.md files are available in other folders.

 This git repository includes submodules.
 Please clone recursively:

 > git clone --recurse-submodules git@github.com:deep-evo4cast/deep-evo4cast.git

 ## Running pompd for sequence enumeration (xtal_pompd_inputs folder)

+We assume you have installed PyRosetta (release r425).

 Parameters for pompd are included in the xtal_pompd_inputs/pars directory.
 They match the pompd defaults except for the following ones: